Czech Hall

-Yukon, Oklahoma's original Czech Hall was built in 1899 by early Czech settlers who were members of Sokol Karel Havliček Lodge and Western Fraternal Life Association Lodge Jan Žižka No. 67.
-That building was replaced by the current structure in 1925.
+Yukon, Oklahoma's original Czech Hall was built in 1899 by early Czech settlers who were members of Sokol Karel Havliček Lodge and ZCBJ Lodge Jan Žižka No. 67.
+That building was rebuilt using the materials from the original building in order to have a larger building in 1925.
+That structure is standing today.
+It was originally known as the Bohemian Hall, with its name later changed to Yukon Czech Hall.

-The Hall, also known as Bohemian Hall, was the focal point of Czech social and musical functions in Oklahoma.
+The Hall (as so many commonly refer to it) was and continues to be the focal point of Czech social and musical functions in Oklahoma.
 It was, and is, the site of traditional weddings, reunions, and family gatherings.
 Until 1940, it was also a performance site for Czech plays.
+The Hall has a museum in one part of the building preserving the history of the Hall, the Czech heritage and arts, and the surrounding community and its Czech-American people.